KILDARE: Tributes to international goalkeeper who lived in Naas

 "An Ireland B international, he was a goalkeeper who won three League of Ireland titles and played for Shamrock Rovers, Drumcondra, Shelbourne and Dundalk.
 Eamonn also managed Ireland WNT in the 1980s."

-Shamrock Rovers said: "All at Shamrock Rovers F.C. are saddened to learn of the death of our former goalkeeper Eamonn D'Arcy who passed away today.
+Shamrock Rovers said: "All at Shamrock Rovers F.C. are saddened to learn of the death of our former goalkeeper Eamonn D'Arcy who passed away.

 "Affectionally known as ‘Sheila’, Eamonn was signed by Paddy Coad for the 1956/57 season.
 Ar dheis Dé go raibh a anam."